Steven J. Mulroy: Career

 During the body's 2011 redistricting, he led the successful effort to switch from 3-Commissioner multimember districts to single-member districts, arguing, among other things, that the latter led to more competitive elections.

 In 2013, Mulroy was one of three names sent to the White House for consideration to fill a federal district court judge vacancy in the Western District of Tennessee in Memphis.
 He did not ultimately receive the appointment.

 In 2022, Mulroy prevailed against two candidates in a competitive Democratic primary for District Attorney.
 He went on to defeat incumbent District Attorney, Republican Amy Weirich, 56.12% (74,752 votes) to 43.79% (58,328 votes).

 Mulroy is the author of Rethinking US election law: Unskewing the System, which "offers comprehensive considerations of arguments in favor of and against proposed reforms of US election law."
 As an expert in comparative election law, he contributed to the Routledge Handbook of Election Law.

-On January 24, 2023, Mulroy charged five Memphis police officers, who were members of the now disbanded scorpion unit, in the killing of Tyre Nichols.
+On January 24, 2023, as District Attorney, Mulroy charged five Memphis police officers, who were members of the now disbanded scorpion unit, in the killing of Tyre Nichols.
 The five officers were charged with second degree murder, aggravated assault, aggravated kidnapping, aggravated kidnapping with a deadly weapon, official misconduct, harming another, official misconduct, refraining from performing a duty imposed by law, official oppression.
 On January 26, 2023, a Shelby County grand jury returned an indictment against the five officers.
-They have all pleaded not guilty, and their next court date is set for May 1, 2023.
-In addition, during a press conference, Mulroy indicated that further charges may be filed.